ebeneliason/easy-pattern/README.md

 In practice, you'll want to set either `pattern` or `ditherType`, and a `phaseDuration` for at least one axis as shown in the example above.

-With the exception of `pattern`, `alpha`, and `ditherType`, any listed properties may also be set directly on your EasyPattern instance at any time, e.g.
+The animation parameters may also be set directly on your EasyPattern instance at any time, e.g.

 ```lua
 easyCheckerboard.xPhaseDuration = 0.5